M.S in Germany

 Contributor-Level 10

-Applicants planning to study in Germany would require a German Student Visa for their entire duration of stay while completing their degree.
-The student visa would also allow students access to part-time work for 20 hours a week for the entire duration of the study or 120 full or 240 half days per year.
-Candidates should note that on completion of their study, they would be allowed an eighteen-month (18 months) post-study period to find employment in their field of study.
-Candidates will have to pay around EUR 110 (INR 11.2 K) as a visa application fee.
-Generally, the processing time for a Residence Permit visa is 3 mont
+Applicants planning to study in Germany would require German Student Visa for their entire duration of stay while completing their degree.
+Student visa would also allow students access to part-time work for 20 hours a week for entire duration of study or 120 full or 240 half days per year.
+Candidates should note that on completion of their study, they would be allowed 18 months post-study period to find employment in their field of study.
+Candidates will have to pay around EUR 110 as visa application fee.
+Generally, the processing time for a Residence Permit visa is 3 months (8 to 12 weeks).

 Get authentic answers from experts, students and alumni that you won't find anywhere else